linera-io/linera-protocol/examples/meta-counter/README.md

 # Meta-Counter Example Application

 This application demonstrates how `cross_application_call` works in Linera.
-In our counter example which has an `handle_application_call` implemented to handle cross-applicationm calls.
+In our counter example which has an `handle_application_call` implemented to handle cross-application calls.
 To use this application one must publish and created the `counter` application on the local linera network

 # How It Works

 It requires the `application id` of the counter example as a parameter.
-It sends a message to itself with a value of `0` to increament so that no value is changed but the parameters and working is checked.
+It sends a message to itself with a value of `0` to increment so that no value is changed but the parameters and working is checked.

-To perform the `increament` operation it send a message along with the value to be increamented.
+To perform the `increment` operation it send a message along with the value to be incremented.
 On recieving the cross chain message it send a `cross_application_call` to the counter application whose application id we already provided at the time of creation.

-When the counter application recieves a cross application call it increaments the value by the specified amount
+When the counter application recieves a cross application call it increments the value by the specified amount